Are you limited to start beekeeping with very little money?

 Some great cheap or free ways you can learn about keeping bees includes:

-- Taking an online course or class.
+- Take an online course or class.
 You can find free classes but most quality classes, you’ll have to pay a fee for.

-- Joining a beekeeping group – Sometimes free or yearly dues.
+- Join a beekeeping group – Sometimes free or yearly dues.